 - Respiratory therapists

 - Case managers

 Visiting is open to parents and family 24 hours a day.
 A parent or banded partner must be present at the bedside for any other visitors to be allowed.
 A total of 3 people per family may be at the bedside at one time, including the parent(s).
-Siblings may visit if they are 3 years or older.
-Parents must declare that their visitors are up-to-date on immunizations, have not had recent exposure to communicable disease and are not currently experiencing fever or symptoms of cold or flu.
+Parents must declare that their visitors are up to date on immunizations, have not had recent exposure to communicable disease and are not currently experiencing fever or symptoms of cold or flu.

 - We encourage parents to visit as much as they would like.
 However, please keep in mind that the NICU closes to all visitors for a change of shift from 6:30 a.m. – 8:00 a.m. and 6:30 p.m. – 8:00 p.m.

 - The best time to visit is 30 minutes before your baby is going to eat.
 You can take part in care activities and spend time with your baby when he/she is the most awake and interactive.
 Call daily to find out your baby’s feeding schedule as it can change.

 - Special visitation rules are put in place during the flu season and during times of high community health risk to protect your baby.
 You will be notified of any special visitation rules.

 - Please check-in with your baby’s nurse if you have any questions on visitation.

 For your infant’s protection, we are a locked unit.
 Enter through the main lobby and check in at the main Information desk during hospital visiting hours (8:00 a.m. – 8:00 p.m.).

 After 8:00 p.m., you may enter through the Emergency Department.